-We collected our data on the 5^{th} April 2020 when the organisation had a workforce of 788 broken down into 100 males and 688 females.
+We collected our data on the 5th April 2021 when the organisation had a workforce of 702 employees broken down into 105 males and 597 females.
 The gender pay gap is defined as the difference between the mean or median hourly rate of pay for male and female employees.

-The figures show that Bield has a mean gender pay gap of 21.21% and a median gender pay gap of 6.5%.
-Bield do not pay bonuses therefore cannot report on this.
+The figures show that Bield has a mean gender pay gap of 21% and a median gender pay gap of 7.3%.
+Bield do not pay contractual bonuses therefore are not required to report on this.